slatedocs/slate/source/reseller_api.html.md

 Surcharge configuration must be provided if tour is configured with surcharges (see tour section in the public api).
 The surcharge configuration is validated on server side.

+Note: the quantity or sum of quantities represents the number of participants (people in group)